 6-9 Classroom Information

-Please walk your child to the door of the classroom.
+Please walk your child to the door of the classroom and wait in the common area.
+Please read the message on the whiteboard outside of the classroom.
 Your child should greet the teacher and then enter the classroom independently.
-Each day we will have the classroom ready and the door open by 8:15am, and will begin Morning Meeting at 8:30.
-It is so very important that your child is present and settled in by this time, as we begin by going over the plan for the day and presenting large group lessons.
+Each day we will have the classroom ready and the door open by 8:15, and will begin Morning Meeting at 8:35.
+It is important that your child is present and settled by this time, as we begin by going over the plan for the day and presenting large group lessons.

 We encourage children to be at school every day (except in case of illness-see BMS illness policy for more information).
 Absences are hard on the children as the developmental needs of this age include consistency and a sense of order.
 Regular attendance greatly influences the social life of the class, affecting a child’s relationship with his or her peers and teachers.
 If you know your child will not be in school, please let one of the teachers know in advance and we will write the information in our daily calendar.
 If your child is ill please e-mail the lead teacher and copy the office at firstname.lastname@example.org